manpreetsjsu/Google-Geocoding-API/README.md

 # Google-Geocoding-API

+The Python program that prompts for a location, contact a web service (Google Geocoding API) and retrieve JSON and parse that data, and retrieve the formatted (correct) address from the JSON.

 Geocoding is the process of converting addresses (like "1600 Amphitheatre Parkway, Mountain View, CA") into geographic coordinates (like latitude 37.423021 and longitude -122.083739), which you can use to place markers on a map, or position the map.